top of page

 cindysasha

-A Special First: Hosting Ray Antrobus & James Massiah at Wimbledon Book Festival
+Ray Antrobus & James Massiah coming to Wimbledon Book Festival

 Excited to be hosting for the first time at this year’s Wimbledon BookFest, in conversation with two poets I deeply admire, Raymond Antrobus and James Massiah.
 It’s an honour to be part of a festival I have long enjoyed and to work with Fiona Razvi and her brilliant team.